Jupiter: OPTIMISM – GENEROSITY – BOUNTY – GROWTH

 Jupiter in the horoscope is said to represent our ability to to widen our dimensions beyond normal limits, through any means available, and urges us to find the wisdom and opportunity to move ever onwards towards a greater destiny.

-Everything about Jupiter is big.
-Big in stature, big in heart, big in generosity.
 The explorer, the risk taker, and adventurer within us.

 His contact is like being in the middle of christmas all the year round, and like Venus, enhances all those with whom he comes in contact.